SAP-samples/codejam-cap-llm/exercises/06-create-vector-embeddings/README.md

 Congratulations!
 The call went through and apparently the vector embeddings were stored in the database.
 Wouldn't it be nice to have a certain way for checking the entries in the table?!

+To inspect the database entries without the actual embeddings, you can use the running CAP service to call the `DocumentChunks` entity.
-Remember the exercise where you used the `hana-cli` to do exactly that.
+If you want to inspect the actual embeddings use the `hana-cli` tool to do so.
 Try this step on your own to use the CLI tool to check the database entries.
 If you need a quick recap, go back to [Exercise 05](../../exercises/05-define-db-schema/README.md) and check on the instructions.

 ### Questions for Discussion